 Our City is growing as part of the overall growth story of Melbourne.
-As Melbourne grows towards nine million people by 2056, we will have our share of new community members.
-By 2036, it is possible that we will have 188,000 residents living in our City, an increase of 30,000 or nearly 19%.
-Accommodating growth means not only providing more places for people to live, but also more capacity for people to travel.
+As Melbourne grows towards 9 million people by 2056, we will have our share of new community members.
+By 2036, it is possible that we will have 188,000 residents living in our City, an increase of 30,000 or nearly 19 per cent.7 Accommodating growth means not only providing more places for people to live, but also more capacity for people to travel.